Salaah01/json-lineage/README.md

 ### Python

-The Python adapter is a wrapper around the underlying Rust program.
-It allows for easy integration into Python programs.
-It is designed to feel a similar to the built-in `json` module in Python.
+The Python adapter is a wrapper around the underlying Rust program, providing seamless integration into Python applications.
+It is designed to have a similar feel to Python's built-in json module.

 #### Why not Just Use Python's `json` Library?

-Given that Python already has a built-in JSON parser, you may be wondering why you would want to use this library.
+You might wonder why you would choose to use this library instead of Python's built-in JSON library.
+The answer depends on your specific use case.
-The answer is, well, it depends.

-If you are parsing a small JSON file, then you probably don't want to use this library.
+If you are parsing a small JSON file, Python's JSON library is likely sufficient and performs well.
+However, when dealing with very large JSON files that exceed the available memory, JSON Lineage offers significant benefits.

-Python's JSON library is written in C and is very fast.
-However, as it loads the entire JSON file into memory, it is not suitable for parsing very large JSON files.
-This is where JSON Lineage comes in.
+Python's JSON library is written in C and is highly optimised for speed.
+However, it loads the entire JSON file into memory, making it unsuitable for parsing very large JSON files.
+This is where JSON Lineage shines.

-JSON Lineage is designed to parse very large JSON files that would otherwise not fit into memory.
-It does this by parsing the JSON file one object at a time.
+JSON Lineage is specifically designed to parse very large JSON files that would not fit into memory.
+It achieves this by parsing the JSON file one object at a time.

 #### Functionality